 November 29, 1960

 Purity Biscuit announced that the date that production in Salt Lake City would be transferred to other locations, had been moved forward and would be on February 1, 1961.
 (Salt Lake Tribune, November 30, 1960)

-During the first week of February 1961, Purity Biscuit advertized in the classified ads for a warehouse space of 20-25,000 square feet, with a truck loading dock.
-During the first week of July 1961, Purity Biscuit advertized a liquidation sale of all remaining machinery located in its location at 471 West 5th South, including office equipment, copper kettles, storage tanks, blending machines, and stitching and stapling machines.
+During the first week of February 1961, Purity Biscuit advertised in the classified ads for a warehouse space of between 20,000 and 25,000 square feet, with a truck loading dock.
+During the first week of July 1961, Purity Biscuit advertised a liquidation sale of all remaining machinery located in its location at 471 West 5th South, including office equipment, copper kettles, storage tanks, blending machines, and stitching and stapling machines.

-In 1966, United Biscuit Company took the trade name of Keebler Company, named for company founder Godfrey Keebler, who opened his bakery in Philadelphia in 1853.
-(FundingUniverse.com - Keebler Foods Company History)
+In 1966, United Biscuit Company, including the former Purity Biscuit company, took the trade name of Keebler Company, named for company founder Godfrey Keebler, who opened his bakery in Philadelphia in 1853.